 The issue of demand for separate states still exists even after the six decades of the final solution arranged by Govt through the State reorganization program.
 By one way or another, the demand of separate states has been witnessed from various parts of the country.
-Latest one in this row is for Bundelkhand, since after the BJP came to power in UP.
+Latest one in this row is for Gorakhaland from West Bengal and Bundelkhand,which is since after the BJP came to power in UP.

-Subsequently, to study and to contemplate over the recommendations put forward by above Dhar commission, another JVP committee was set up comprising of Jawaharlal Nehru, Vallabhbhai Patel and Pattabhi Sitaramayya.
+Subsequently, to study and to contemplate over the recommendations put forward by high Dhar commission, another JVP committee was set up comprising of Jawaharlal Nehru, Vallabhbhai Patel, and Pattabhi Sitaramayya.
 Its report of 1949 affirmed that the time was not suitable for formation of new provinces, and in this manner, its approach was to temporize the matter for next ten years.

 But these Govt efforts didn’t persuade the citizens of the country, and with the time demand of linguistic states were spread out in various parts of the country.
 The first was the demand for Telugu-majority state out of Madras State.
 The movement was intensified and turned violent when its Gandhian activist Potti Sreeramulu died of hunger strike.
 This unfortunate incident enabled the Govt to agree for separate Andhra state, but that sparked off the agitations to all over the country.